fal-ai-community/llmdifftracker/README.md

 wandb.init(project="your-project-name")
 ```

-## Bro why not use it based on git diffs?
+## Why not use Git diffs?

 That is a good question.
-I would agree that is more accurate.
-However, researcher's often don't commit their code before running experiments.
-Reason for this funny: ML researches are somewhat intrinsically 'hisenbuggy': meaning having runnable code does not mean it's better than the previous version, and in many cases it doesn't even mean it's working.
-This is somewhat different from software engineering, where you typically have specifications and less room for 'tiny, frequent, a-priori-unknowable bug-inducing changes'.
+I would agree that it is more accurate.
+However, researchers often don't commit their code before running experiments.
+The reason for this is interesting: ML research is somewhat intrinsically "heisenbugged", meaning having runnable code does not mean it's better than the previous version, and in many cases it doesn't even mean it's working.
+This is different from software engineering, where you typically have specifications and less room for tiny, frequent, a priori unknowable bug-inducing changes.

-Therefore we default to using code diffs instead.
+Therefore, we default to using code diffs instead.

 ## Requirements